-Every time the instrument is powered up, the power saver - a power-saving feature - is automatically turned on.
-With the power saver turned on, the following occurs automatically if no keys are pressed for a period of time and no recording is taking place after 8 minutes, the LCD is turned off (but any key press will turn it on again) and after 15 minutes, the instrument is powered down.
+Everytime the instrument is powered up, the power saver - a power-saving feature - is automatically turned on.
+With the power saver turned on, the following occurs automatically if no keys are pressed for a period of time, after 8 minutes the LCD is turned off (but any key press will turn it on again) and after 15 minutes, the instrument is powered down.
 To turn the power saver on or off:

-Press Sys ➤ Power Saver.
+• Press Sys ▶ Power Saver.